Frankie Lymon's Tombstone Blues 5: The Wives

 Levy’s attorney responded that the agreements with Elizabeth and Zola amounted to standard industry contracts.
 He claimed that both women thought that their agreements with Levy were fair, and that neither planned to take legal action against him if she is found to be Frankie’s widow.

 Levy declined direct comment of the Lymon matter.
 He was busy preparing for an April 11 trial for extortion and conspiracy in federal court in Camden, New Jersey, stemming from an F.B.I. investigation of the infiltration of organized crime in the recording industry.
 Levy had been arrested earlier in 1986 as part of the F.B.I. probe.
-His attorney called the charges “complete speculation; and that there was absolutely no proof.”
+His attorney called the charges complete speculation claimed and that there was absolutely no proof of Levy's guilt.
 When asked about his association with alleged mob figures, Levy, who was Jewish, responded: "I've been on Broadway 47 years.
 I know some of these characters, and some I like very much...I knew Cardinal Spellman, too.
 That don't make me a Catholic."

 Meanwhile, Paula Span used both interviews and court testimony to profile each of the widows in her story.
 Elizabeth Waters was a struggling part-time bill collector from Philadelphia.
 She told the judge that Frankie Lymon was a charmer.
 “He had the type of personality that would draw people,” she said.
 She met Frankie when he was 20-years-old, backstage at the Audubon Ballroom in New York City.
 By 1962, Frankie’s career had been in decline for several years but she had nevertheless come with two girlfriends to meet her onetime idol.

 She testified that she and Frankie had started living together shortly after they met.
 She had insisted that he check himself into a Manhattan hospital to cure his drug habit.
-He was clean for a time when she became pregnant in 1963, and he was genuinely shaken when their daughter Francine died shortly after her birth.
+He was clean for a time when she became pregnant in 1963, and he was deeply saddend by the death of their infant daughter.

-Elizabeth also acknowledged in court that she started using heroin and cocaine at this point and turned to prostitution to support her daughter from her first marriage, to one Charles Phillips, when she was just 16.
-Span wrote that Elizabeth called her work as a prostitute “moonlighting” in her testimony and that Elizabeth said she had been arrested for it 15 or 20 times.
+Elizabeth also acknowledged in court that she started using heroin and cocaine at this point.
+She also turned to prostitution to support her daughter from her first marriage, to one Charles Phillips, when she was just 16.
+Span wrote that Elizabeth called her work as a prostitute “moonlighting” in her testimony, and that Elizabeth said she had been arrested for it 15 or 20 times.
 “He (Frankie) sort of changed my life,” she told the judge.
 “A lot of people say I knew him so long I became like him.”

 Elizabeth’s claim to be Frankie’s wife and heir was weakened by the fact that she was still legally married when she wed Frankie in 1964.
 Her divorce from Phillips was not finalized until 1965.
 Elizabeth’s attorneys argued in response that she and Frankie lived in Philadelphia and therefore established a common-law marriage under Pennsylvania law.